 Is ignorance really bliss?

-With all of that in mind, let’s get back to our lighthearted frolic around Crete’s touristic hotbed of archaeological controversy.
+With all that in mind, let’s get back to our lighthearted frolic around Crete’s touristic hotbed of archaeological controversy.

 Are we culturally-insensitive people?
 Absolutely not.